shendejagrut/Port-Scanner/README.md

 # Port-Scanner
-This project is used to scan open ports of a system &amp; communicate with other machines using TCP and UDP protocols.
-The program gives info weather the port is open, whit information of these open port we can check vulnerability of the system.
+-	Project scans open ports of a system.
+-	It communicates with other machines using TCP and UDP protocols and provides the information of weather the port is open, with the help of this information of open port we can check vulnerability of the system.